crytic/slither/CONTRIBUTING.md

   - If updating an existing detector, identify the respective json artifacts and then delete them, or run `python ./tests/test_detectors.py --overwrite` instead.
 - Run `pytest ./tests/test_detectors.py` and check that everything worked.

-To see the tests coverage, run `pytest  tests/test_detectors.py  --cov=slither/detectors --cov-branch --cov-report html`
+To see the tests coverage, run `pytest  tests/test_detectors.py  --cov=slither/detectors --cov-branch --cov-report html`.
+To run tests for a specific detector, run `pytest tests/test_detectors.py -k ReentrancyReadBeforeWritten` (the detector's class name is the argument).
+To run tests for a specific version, run `pytest tests/test_detectors.py -k 0.7.6`.
+The id's of tests can be inspected using ``pytest tests/test_detectors.py --collect-only`.

 ### Parser tests
 - Create a test in `tests/ast-parsing`